In the USA, trade secrets are protected by the following:

 In non-binding arbitration, the parties are usually bound by the decision unless one of them rejects it and requests a trial.
 In binding arbitration, the parties agree that the arbitrator’s decision will be the final resolution of the case, and the parties will generally not have the opportunity to appeal the merits of the dispute.

 Trade Secret Litigation Continues to Rise

-Trade secrets are often core to a business’ financial viability, if not its success, and rank among a company’s most valuable assets.
-Well-known examples include the formula for Coca-Cola, Google’s search algorithm, and McDonalds’ secret sauce recipe.
-Each of these examples does not enjoy patent, copyright or trade mark protection.
-Rather, each is a protected trade secret.
-A trade secret enjoys significant advantages over the other forms of IP protections in that disclosure is not required and the “secret” can be protected forever.
+Trade secrets are often core to a business’ economic viability, if not its success, and rank among a company’s most valuable assets; put another way, they are often a company’s “crown jewels”.
+Well-known examples include the formula for Coca-Cola, Google’s search algorithm, and the secret sauce recipe of McDonald's.
+None of these examples enjoy patent, copyright or trade mark protection – rather, each is a protected trade secret.
+A trade secret enjoys significant advantages over the other forms of IP protections in that disclosure is not required and the “secret” can be protected for an unlimited period.
 While many of the big IP litigation battles historically involved patent challenges, that is no longer the case today.
-Companies such as Facebook, Uber and Motorola (to name a few) are involved in costly trade secret litigation.
+Companies such as Meta (formerly Facebook), Amazon, Peloton and Motorola (to name a few) are or have been involved in costly trade secret litigation.

 The kinds of trade secret continue to expand

 The definition of a trade secret can be quite broad.
 Simply put, a trade secret is defined as information used in a company’s business that is not known or readily accessible by competitors, that is protected from disclosure through reasonable efforts to maintain its secrecy, and that provides either a competitive advantage in the marketplace or has commercial value.